Dr. Laurie Anderson, Department Head

-The Black Hills Natural Sciences Field Station functions in cooperation with universities from South Dakota, North Dakota, and Wisconsin with the purpose of providing summer field courses in the Black Hills and nearby areas, as well as overseas.
+The Black Hills Natural Sciences Field Station functions in cooperation with universities from South Dakota, North Dakota, and Wisconsin with the purpose of providing field courses.
 Field courses in geology, geological engineering, paleontology, petroleum, depositional systems, volcanology, alpine tectonics, sequence stratigraphy, and environmental science and engineering are offered.
 The Field Station operates from multiple sites: South Dakota; Wyoming; Death Valley; western California; Arizona; Montana; Hawaii; Utah; Taskesti, Turkey; the Himalayas of Nepal; Morocco; Iceland; Spain; France; New Zealand; the Andes and Galapagos Islands; and the Bahamas.

 Geology and Geological Engineering Field Camps: